Picking the right insurance agency management system can feel overwhelming.

 Features & customization

-AMS360 offers solid core features: policy management, accounting, reporting, document storage, and carrier downloads.
+AMS360 offers solid core features: policy management, accounting, reporting, document storage, commission tracking, and carrier downloads.

 The accounting tools are a big plus.
-They handle trust accounting, direct bill, and commissions all in one system.
+They handle trust accounting, direct bill, commissions, and commission tracking all in one system.

 Customization is decent but has limits.

-You can personalize reports and dashboards, but deeper workflow adjustments or automation tools aren’t as flexible.
+You can personalize reports and dashboards, and leverage analytics tools for actionable insights, but deeper workflow adjustments or automation tools aren’t as flexible, which can impact workflow efficiency.

 If your agency wants high control over processes, this might feel restrictive.